C++ Interface

 void KinectCmd_setPipeline(World* inWorld, void* inUserData, struct sc_msg_iter* args, void* replyAddr)

-command from SuperCollider, configuring the appropriate libfreenect2 pipeline.
+These functions handle the setPipeline command from SuperCollider, configuring the appropriate libfreenect2 pipeline.
 The implementation creates the appropriate pipeline object based on the selected type:

 // Pseudocode from implementation